 Lauren Sparks founded Agility 2020, Inc., the entity that proposed a federally chartered bank, primarily owned and led by women.
-Today, Agility Bank (in organization) is nearing completion of the approval process to begin operations in the second quarter of 2021.
+Today, Agility Bank (in organization) is nearing completion of the approval process to begin operations in 2021.
 With over three decades of community banking and risk management experience, Lauren is uniquely qualified to foster the growth of a community bank that focuses on digital banking.
 As a business owner herself, she executed exceptional opportunities for entrepreneurs, especially women.
 In 2009 Lauren formed Third Party Resources, Inc. (3PR Inc.), a woman-owned consulting firm specializing in community banks and financial service firms.
 3PR, which serves more than 30 community banks at any given time, also has become a preferred vendor for one of the world’s largest software providers.

 Terry Harrison, a Founder of Agility 2020, Inc., has more than 15 years of experience in banking with leadership positions in operations, finance, lending and portfolio management, risk management, compliance, and training.
 He also led teams in forming two de novo banks.
 His experience includes tenure at a family-owned bank where he initiated and oversaw the development of a credit department including loan review processes, policies, and compliance initiatives, as well as handling a core system conversion.
 That bank almost tripled in size in eighteen months.
 Terry also served as chief operating officer, cashier and compliance officer for a bank which, at that time, received the only de novo charter granted in a three-year period.
 His previous work in manufacturing gives him a unique perspective on running a mid-sized company.